Notre Dame Service Family Career Fair

 Does not knowing how to use our equipment prevent you from taking advantage of the Smith Center for Recreational Sports or the Rock?
 Learn how to use the treadmills, bikes, ellipticals and more in this introductory workshop!
 Registration is free and can be found on RecRegister.
 Come dressed ready to move!

 Join ISSA for our Spring Break trip to Indianapolis, the state capital of Indiana.
 You’ll have time to shop in downtown Indianapolis or see the sights.
-Then we’ll visit the Fashion Mall at Keystone and head to IKEA!
-Attendees are welcome to stay with us the entire time or can head off on their own and meet back at the bus (The trip leaders will provide this info day of the trip). …
+Then we’ll visit the Fashion Mall at Keystone and head to …

 Did you know strength training is an important part of your overall health?
 Learn how to use the strength machines safely and effectively in this interactive workshop!
 Registration is free and can be found on RecRegister.
 Come dressed ready to move!